matthew-brett/pydagogue/curious_git.rst

     Date: April 1 2012, 14.30
     Author: I. M. Awesome
     Notes: First backup of my amazing idea

+The ``Tree:`` field gives the hash of the directory listing file for this commit.

 The commit file for the second commit might look like this: